PanvitBanda/TravelInspo/README.md

 ---

-This project is open-source and available under the MIT License.
+This project is open-source and available under the Travel Page/MIT License